TheChymera/matrix2latex/readme.txt

 Hint: on unix systems do:
 echo $PYTHONPATH
 to see a list of locations.
-Windows users: ask google about PYTHONPATH.
+Other users: ask google about PYTHONPATH for your operating system.